Legal factors affecting businesses

 Consumer Rights Act – This governs how you describe and sell goods and services, ensuring they’re of satisfactory quality and fit for purpose.
 If they don’t meet the requirements, consumers can get their money back.
 Which? magazine has a good overview of the Consumer Rights Act.

 Consumer Contracts Regulations – These govern how you sell goods or services at a distance from the consumer, such as online or over the phone.
 Consumers generally have more rights, including the ability to reject the goods as unwanted and get a refund.
-Which? magazine has a guide to Consumer Contracts Regulations opens in new window.
+Which? magazine has a guide to Consumer Contracts Regulations.

 A raft of other UK laws may affect your business, from copyright law designed to protect brands to patent law that protects intellectual property and inventions.